toritsesamuel/alx-pre_course/0x01-git/README.md

-My second commit
-my first update with github
+my first update on github